jakeberg/backend-kenziebot-assessment/README.md

 Note: You will need a special .env file for the slackbot token.
 This will not be uploaded to github.

-# How to interact with Bob-bot:
+# How to interact with Rover-bot:

 Currently, there are only four things that Rover responds to.
 If you are in the same Slack channel as Rover, ping him with @rover and enter these commands: